About

 Generations of Survival of the Fittest…

-Mission horses typically have practical traits suited to their environment: being sure-footed on rough terrain, having stamina for extended workdays, maintaining a calm temperament for close human interaction, and being efficient foragers that help them survive on limited pastures.
-These qualities are becoming more important for small-scale farmers, sustainable ranching, and equine genetic preservation.
+Mission horses typically have practical traits suited to their environment: sure-footedness on rough terrain, stamina for extended workdays, a calm temperament for close human interaction, and efficiency as foragers that help them survive on limited pastures.
+These qualities are becoming increasingly important for small-scale farmers, sustainable ranching, and equine genetic preservation.
+But most importantly, the Wilbur-Cruce develop strong bonds with their humans.
+This bond creates a tremendous partnership and is unique to the Wilbur-Cruce.

 “The Cruce horses are one of a handful of strains of horses derived from Spanish Colonial days that persist as purely (or as nearly as can be determined) Spanish to the present day.
 They are the only domesticated ‘rancher’ strain of horses that persists in the Southwest.”